girlscript/winter-of-contributing/C_CPP/Fundamentals/Functions & Recursion and its types/inline-function.md

 <h1 align="center">'inline' Functions</h1>

-While calling a normal funciton each time, a substantial amount of time is spent on overheads involved in calling and returning mechanism.
-Typically, the arguments are pushed on to the stack and when a funciton is called several registers are saved and later restored when the function returns.
+While calling a normal function each time, a substantial amount of time is spent on overheads involved in calling and returning mechanism.
+Typically, the arguments are pushed on to the stack and when a function is called several registers are saved and later restored when the function returns.
 The problem is that, the execution of machine instrucitons for these activities takes huge amount of time.
 Especially, when small funcitons are called, these overheads has to be eliminated.
 <br />
 <br />
 Hence, to eliminate the cost of calls to small funciton definitions, C++ introduces a new feature called *inline funcitons*.
 An *inline funciton* is a function that is expanded inline within the main program at the point of invocation when it is invoked.